-5.5.12 Text Fields
+5.5.13.
+Text Fields

 The four corners of the display screen can be configured to show various textual parameters.
-In this example, distance to destination, next waypoint identifier, set altitude, and barometric pressure are displayed.
+In this example, distance to waypoint, waypoint identifier, set altitude, and barometric pressure are displayed.

-Figure 31 - Al Mode, Text Fields
+Figure 35: Al Mode, Text Fields

-If a given parameter value is invalid or currently unavailable, it will be presented as dashes "---".
-See §5.7 - AI / DG Displayable Parameters for a list of parameters that can be configured for display in these fields.
+If a given parameter is invalid or currently unavailable, it will be presented as dashes "- - -".
+See Section 5.7 for the list of parameters that can be displayed in these fields.

-5.5.13 Accessing Reversionary AI
+5.5.14.
+Accessing Reversionary AI

-A reversionary style display of attitude and slip is available from the traffic page.
+A reversionary style display of attitude and slip is available as the fourth page in Al mode.
 Push and release the right button multiple times to engage this page.
 Push and release the right button again to disengage.
-When a transponder is connected, this page allows control and monitoring of the transponder as detailed in §5.11.
+When a transponder is connected, this page allows control and monitoring of the transponder as detailed in Section 5.11.

-The Reversionary AI page cannot be customized by the pilot.
+This reversionary page cannot be customized by the pilot.

-5.6 DG Mode Display Components
+5.6.
+DG Mode Display Components

-5.6.1 DG Mode Customization
+5.6.1.
+DG Mode Customization

-The DG customization mode is like the AI customization and the same method is utilized to enter and exit the customization mode.
+The DG customization mode is like the AI customization and the same methods are used to customize screens and fields.

 The uppermost field selects the base direction indication.
-The options are a compass rose, Horizontal Situation Indicator (HSI), and arc.
-Prior to software version 2.4.1, the rose display was limited to DG heading and the HSI and arc display were limited to GPS Track.
+The options are a compass rose, Horizontal Situation Indicator (HSI), and ARC.
+Prior to software version 2.4.1, the rose display was limited to DG heading and the HSI and ARC display were limited to GPS Track.
 Software Version 2.4.1 enabled the option for each to be driven by DG heading or slaved to the GPS ground track.